 The following charts are provided to give you an idea of how some of the key specs of the Cummins Onan P9500DF EFI compare to dual fuel generators of similar power (between 7000 and 8000 W).

 - While run time is vital, it hinges on the fuel capacity.
 To grasp the full picture, we must also factor in fuel efficiency.
-When it comes to fuel efficiency among generators with similar wattage, this generator lags behind, with a consumption rate of 0.41 GPH at a 25% load.
+In fact, this generator is not one of the most fuel-efficient options in the aforementioned wattage range: its estimated gasoline consumption at 25% load is around 0.46 GPH.
 To prioritize fuel savings, we advise considering the DuroMax XP9500iH, which stands out for its gasoline efficiency, consuming just 0.34 gallons per hour.

 Price comparison